March 17, 2023 | Written by Janani Suri

-But an early diagnosis of PCOS in important because it increase the risk of other chronic medical conditions and health issues such as insulin resistance, Type 2 Diabetes, hypertension, high cholesterol level and heart disease.
+But an early diagnosis of PCOS is important because having PCOS increases the risk of other chronic medical conditions and health issues such as insulin resistance, Type 2 Diabetes, hypertension, high cholesterol level and heart disease.
+That’s why you need to manage PCOS, and one of the best ways is a customized PCOS diet plan or PCOS diet chart.

 - Start eating smart: When you go on a “diet” it means to nourish your body with the necessary nutrients as opposed to the commonly believed misconception that to diet means to starve.
-Instead of focusing on what to cut out of your diet, focus on the healthy foods that you need to get in.
+Instead of focusing on what to cut out of your PCOS diet chart, focus on the healthy foods that you need to get in.
 Visit the local markets often to familiarize yourself with the different foods available and incorporate them in your diet.
-Healthy eating should not be made to seem boring but on the contrary, it should and it can be enjoyable.
+Healthy eating such as your PCOS diet plan should not be made to seem boring but on the contrary, it should and it can be enjoyable.

-- Eating foods with a low GI: Glycemic index of a food is the measure of how high is a carbohydrate food likely to spike up your blood sugar in a given period of time.
+- Eating foods with a low GI As Part of Your PCOS diet Plan: Glycemic index of a food is the measure of how high a carbohydrate food is likely to spike your blood sugar in a given period of time.
 Carbohydrates break down into glucose during digestion and are taken up into the blood flow to be carried to the cells.
-However, this breakdown of carbs into glucose, the speed of it depends on the type of carb it will be.
-The simpler is the structure of the carb, it will be broken down more easily and thus more likely to increase the blood glucose level.
+However, this breakdown of carbs into glucose (even in a PCOS diet plan), the speed of it depends on the type of carb it will be.
+The simpler the structure of the carb, it will be broken down more easily and thus more likely to increase the blood glucose level.
 Whereas, it is the opposite for a complex carb.
-And since PCOS is associated with insulin resistance, you want to be careful about taking the right kind of carbs (low GI) to keep your insulin as well as blood sugar levels in balance.
+And since PCOS is associated with insulin resistance, you want to be careful about taking the right kind of carbs in your PCOS diet plan (low GI) to keep your insulin as well as blood sugar levels in balance.

-- Regular exercise: If you are looking to burn calories, you must exercise every day!
+- Regular exercise: If you are looking to burn calories along with your PCOS diet plan, you must exercise every day!
 Check with your doctor first, and once you get the go-ahead, get moving.
-Exercise is a perfect accompaniment to a PCOS diet, especially for women with PCOS and insulin resistance or type 2 diabetes.
+Exercise is a perfect accompaniment to a PCOS diet plan, especially for women with PCOS and insulin resistance or type 2 diabetes.
 Regular exercise is wonderful and necessary for all of us, and here are some reasons why.

 - Regulates blood glucose levels